 Sow Housing

-Choosing the right sow housing system for your operation depends on the needs of your pigs, the facilities available, how your pigs are marketed, and for many, legal requirements.
+Choosing the appropriate housing system depends on several factors: the needs of the pigs, available facilities, how pigs are marketed and, in many cases, legal requirements.

 - How and when feed is delivered